 How to Install Windows 11 on Unsupported PCs: Bypassing System Requirements

-When Microsoft released Windows 11, many users wanted to upgrade but faced strict hardware requirements like TPM 2.0, UEFI secure boot, and specific CPU compatibility.
-These checks were meant for performance and security but blocked older PCs from installing the OS.
-However, users found ways to bypass these checks using tools like Rufus or registry tweaks.
+When Microsoft released Windows 11, many users were excited to upgrade but were met with strict hardware requirements such as TPM 2.0, UEFI Secure Boot, and specific CPU compatibility.
+While these requirements help improve performance and security, they also prevent older PCs from installing the new operating system.
+Luckily, there are practical workarounds that allow you to bypass these checks using tools like Rufus or by modifying the Windows Registry.

 Windows 11 System Requirements

-The following are the installation requirements for Windows 11:
+Below are the official installation requirements for Windows 11:

 - Processor – 1 gigahertz (GHz) or faster with 2 or more cores on a compatible 64-bit processor or System on a Chip (SoC)